Bengal cabinet reshuffle on Wednesday | Politics

 - India

-West Bengal Chief Minister Mamata Banerjee will effect a reshuffle of her cabinet on Wednesday, which Trinamool Congress insiders said is likely to be one of the biggest since the party came to power in the state in 2011.
+West Bengal Chief Minister Mamata Banerjee will effect a reshuffle of her cabinet on Wednesday, which TMC insiders said is likely to be one of the biggest since the party came to power in the state in 2011.

 The cabinet reshuffle, the first since the TMC returned to power for the third consecutive term last year, comes amid the party facing the heat over the arrest of senior minister Partha Chatterjee by ED over the school jobs scam.